 Food has played a very major role in the lives of our two Labradors: Maggie and Henry.
 Food usually plays a massive role in the life of any Labrador – they would eat until they popped if given the chance – but for our two, we had a life changing experience in March 2010.

-In January 2010 Maggie seemed particularly poorly, really struggling with her athritis and bad ears.
-We had tried Hydrotherapy to help with her athritis which she really enjoyed, but had to stop this due to the ear infections.
+In January 2010 Maggie seemed particularly poorly, really struggling with her arthritis and bad ears.
+We had tried Hydrotherapy to help with her arthritis which she really enjoyed, but had to stop this due to the ear infections.
 The vet suggested we contact Balanced Being who offered Acupuncture which the Vet suggested Maggie might benefit from.
-We made an appointment to see Sue at Balanced Being.
+We made an appointment to see Sue Armstrong at Balanced Being in Wetherby.

 We went to Balanced Being, Sandbeck Industrial Estate, Wetherby.

 Our first consultation was a real eye-opener.
 The vets at Balanced Being are fully trained vets as with all other Vets, but they have an ‘extension’ to their knowledge with the homeopathic side of things – natural remedies rather than the ‘antibiotics, penicillin or steroids’ choice that is usually available for all ailments!!
 I have to say though I was a little cynical.